digidem/edt-offline-portal/src/content/pages/geo-storytelling/index.md

 locale: en
 ---

-Telling stories to preserve culture...

-Terrastories is built so you can control who has access to your data.
+Terrastories was born for telling stories to preserve culture using digital technology.
+It was built so communities can control access to their cultural informaiton.

 This device comes with Terrastories pre-installed and running.